STRETCH MARKS CAUSES

 Cushing’s Syndrome is a condition characterized by an increase in adrenal cortical activity in the body.
 This results in an excessive amount of cortisol circulating in the body.
 Cortisol can lead to the increased likelihood of stretch mark formation.

-Where are stretch marks most likely to appear?
+Where are these marks most likely to appear?

 Before discussing treatment options, below is a quick summary of body areas that frequently are affected by the marks.